 The best indoor basketballs tend to be priced between $50-$100.
 Outdoor only basketballs tend to be a little cheaper thanks to their composition, so you’ll find several options priced between $15-$30.
 Composite leather basketballs that are for indoor and outdoor use are usually in the $40-$75 price range.

-The best basketballs for indoor or outdoor use will help you improve your game in a wide variety of ways.
+The a good ball use will help you improve your game in a wide variety of ways.
 Select the ball that best meets your needs today, whether you hit the gym or your driveway, and then be prepared to have some fun.

-If you’re ready to choose the best indoor and outdoor basketball, we think that the Wilson really does pip the others at the post in terms of quality and grip.
+If you’re ready to buy a great ball, we think that the Wilson Evolution Game Basketball really does pip the others at the post in terms of overall value, quality, and grip.